Widespread Use of Products Containing Asbestos

 Diseases Caused by Asbestos Exposure

-Anyone who used the asbestos-containing products listed above could be at risk of several dangerous illnesses.
+Anyone who used the asbestos-containing products listed above, as well as others not on the list, could be at risk of several serious illnesses.

-Microscopic fibers could be released into the air when asbestos-based products get disturbed.
+Microscopic asbestos fibers can be released into the air when asbestos-based products get disturbed.
+People can then inhale or swallow these fibers.

 Asbestos fibers are so durable that the human body cannot break them down.